JavisPeng/FaceRecognitionWithMask/README.md

 ![ target database](https://img-blog.csdnimg.cn/20200813183849696.png?#pic_center)
 ## 2. dowload the weight files
-you can download the all weight files from [baiduyun](https://pan.baidu.com/s/1i9i7Y3eclsiz95BSMl0NUA) passwd：60ri, and put them in data directory
+you can download the all weight files from
+1. [baiduyunpan](https://pan.baidu.com/s/1i9i7Y3eclsiz95BSMl0NUA) passwd：60ri  need a baidu account
+2. [lanzhoucloud](https://wws.lanzous.com/igD2Ymgphfa)   no restriction to download
+and put them in data directory

 ## 3. test a video demo